Welcome to our great school community!

 Beeson and Mrs Kate Riley.
 Mrs Kate Riley is our Student Welfare Officer.

 We believe in community engagement and

 community support.
-We invest in a community engagement team, Mrs Shirley Hiles and Ms Sarah Wilson who run Sunrise
+We invest in a community engagement team, consisting of Mrs Shirley Hiles, and Ms Sarah Wilson who run Sunrise

-Playgroup every Wednesday and Thursday morning.
+Playgroup every Thursday morning.
 The Leadership Team engage community agencies to

 work within and alongside the school to support families and students; spend